Juris Doctor (JD)

 Full-Time Division

 The course of study in the full-time division requires three academic years of study in residence.
 In the full-time program, students should expect to devote most of their time to the study of law.
 The curriculum usually includes five days of class time per week, 14-15 units per semester for a total of 88 units.
 Full-time students may be allowed and/or required to enroll in some classes offered in the evening and on Saturdays.
 The California Committee of Bar Examiners for the State Bar of California has accredited the University of La Verne College of Law and Public Service as a 3 year full-time Juris Doctor program and as a 4 year part-time Juris Doctor program.
-Students enrolled in the full-time 3 year JD program are not allowed to graduate early or with less than 3 academic years.
+Students enrolled in the full-time 3 year JD program are not allowed to graduate early or with less than 3 academic years without prior approval from the Dean.

 A typical three-year course of study would be as follows: